 Unpublished collection.
-By regulation Under a Copyright Office policy established in 1953, certain types of unpublished works could be grouped together and registered for the original term as a single work.
+By regulation, certain types of unpublished works could be grouped together and registered for the original term as a single work.
 Generally, to be registered as an unpublished collection, the group of works had to be unpublished at the time of registration and meet certain criteria.
 For information concerning these requirements, see Section 2125.